English's Github Trend's slide

 rust

-installed as well, in case tokenizers does not provide a pre-built wheel for your platform.
+installed as well, in case tiktoken does not provide a pre-built wheel for your platform.
 If you see installation errors during thepip install

 command above, please follow the Getting started page to install Rust development environment.
 Additionally, you may need to configure thePATH